harquail/nook_foldlings_thesis/markdown_chapters/44_Tech_Validity.md

 \end{pygmented}
 \doublespacing

 Here, we first validate using the superclass, performing checks that apply to all features.
 Then, we perform checks specific to v-fold features.
-V-folds are invalid if their form a convex polygon.
+V-folds are invalid if they form a concave angle.
 To test for this, we construct a straight line between the start and end of the vertical cut, and then test whether the intersection point with the driving fold lies within the closed shape.
 This feature type is also invalid if any of its folds are shorter than a minimum edge length.

 ![Left: an invalid, concave v-fold.
 Right: a valid, convex v-fold.](figures/44_Tech_Validity/invalid_valid_vfold.png)